UltimatePlayer97/ascendara/README.md

 ### Current Goals

-- [ ] Endpoint for known games that have weird installation paths, issues, etc.
-- [ ] Break up code into files for better Organizations
 - [ ] Add semi-support for Linux, and macOS with Wine and Winetricks
+- [ ] Update game logic for saving time played and other metrics
-- [ ] Update games when a new scrape is out
+- [ ] Import games from Steam into library

 ### Future Goals